-Everybody knows that Amazon has a 45,000 army of robots that are replacing human workers in warehouses.
+Everybody knows that Amazon has a 45,000 army of retail robots that are replacing human workers in warehouses.
 Besides that, the company plans to deploy airborne drones to make the delivery process faster and cut expenses.
-This article will explore how different shops implement robotics in retail, analyze their experience, and discuss whether it is a good idea to adopt robotics in retail industry right now.
+This article will explore how different shops implement robotics in retail, analyze their experience, and discuss whether it is a good idea to adopt robotics in the retail industry right now.

 Custom software development for retail.
 Here’s what we do.

-Experts say that Covid-19 accelerated the existing process of digitizing, making it hard for offline stores to compete.
+Experts say that COVID-19 accelerated the existing process of digitizing, making it hard for offline stores to compete.
 Many people believe that e-commerce will do the same thing to offline stores that online streaming services did to Blockbuster Video.

 So, we will see massive competition between online and offline shopping in the next several years.